 - Encourages web visitors to become congregational visitors.

 People don't read webpages, they scan.
 Therefore:

 - Put the most important ideas first.
 Don't start with "happy talk," greetings, and introductions.
 Get to the point.
 Consider the F-pattern—people typically scan a page across the top and down the left.

 - Cover one idea per paragraph.
 Words that are bold, italicized, or linked will jump out when scanned, so use that to your advantage—but don't overdo it: bolding and linking large chunks of text reduces reading comprehension.

-- Use action words, omitting fluff.
+- Use action words and omit fluff.
 Edit until every word counts.

 - Use bulleted and numbered lists.
 They are easier to scan than blocks of text.